aleksl1/fridge/README.md

 - npm install
 - npm start
 - follow console instructions
-- you can run app on ios, android or web - thanks to Expo :)
+- you can run app on ios, android or web - thanks to Expo :) (although its mostly being developed and tested on web, since it is the only one i deployed - link below)

 Web build: